validation-and-verification-istic/2020-tp3-testing/pmd-test-smells.md

 - [Apache Commons Lang](https://github.com/apache/commons-lang)

 Discuss the test smell you found with the help of PMD and propose here an improvement.
-Include in this file the improved test code.
+Include the improved test code in this file.

 ## Answer